Sharp bounds and testability of a Roy model of STEM major choices: Roy model with discrete-continuous outcomes

-As discussed in \citeasnoun{CHH:2003}, the counterfactual probability of receiving a higher wage in the other sector is an important parameter, when measuring wage mobility.
-It tells us the origin and destination of individuals who move along the wage distribution under a policy change.

-Corollary~1 of \citeasnoun{BM:97} shows that the bounds (\ref{eq:pjoint}) can be attained under their competing risks specification.
-However, once again, these bounds fail to incorporate monotonicity conditions, as we explain in Appendix~\ref{sec:pjoint}.
-They can entail loss of information, when describing features of $Y_1-Y_0$, of $(Y_1-Y_0)/Y_0$, of joint hazard rates, or of the distribution of $Y_1$ conditional on~$Y_0$.
+Corollary~1 of \cite{BM:97} shows that the bounds (\ref{eq:pjoint}) can be attained under their competing risks specification.
+However, once again, these bounds fail to incorporate monotonicity conditions, and they can entail loss of information, when describing functional features of potential outcomes.